Symatem/Documentation/Transport/InternalFormat.md

 NOTE: This page is outdated and only describes the C++ implementation, not the ES6 and future ones.

-The data of all SubOntologies is stored in one image, separated into two levels:
+All Namespaces are stored in one image, separated into two levels:
-- Storage level: Basic data structures and BitVectors
+- Storage level: Basic data structures
-- Ontology level: Triples and BitMaps
+- Ontology level: Triples and Symbols data fields

 The RAM is used as a big cache (by mmaping it) and doesn't have its own address space instead the one of the disks is used.
 So no data structure translation takes place and the memory hierarchy is homogeneous.